Optimizing The Getup - Part 4: The Tall Sit

 You may not be aware of this, but your breath can actually be a great assessment and training tool.

-As a coach, I’m constantly looking at my client’s breathing patterns.
+As coaches, we're constantly looking at my client’s breathing patterns.

 - Are they “sniffing” or “sipping”?